For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Leaving your stuff on standby is a surefire way to hit your wallet hard – the costs can add up quickly!
 There's no benefit you get from leaving any appliances on when you're not using them, and turning them off is an easy way to reduce your carbon footprint.

-If you're looking to save cash, there are loads of other ways to cut back, so make sure to check our top tips to save on energy bills.
+If you're looking to save cash, there are loads of other ways to cut back, so make sure to check our top tips for saving on energy bills.
 Usually, it's also a good idea to compare tariffs, but while the majority of providers are charging the price cap, it's very difficult to switch to a cheaper deal.

 Not sure if you're paying the best prices for your energy?
 We've compared the cheapest energy providers for you.